 Chiang Mai Airport

 The Chiang Mai International Airport (CNX) is located southwest of the Old City.
-It’s about a 10-minute taxi ride from the airport to the city center.
-Flat-rate taxis into the city are available for about 150 baht.
+It’s about a 10-minute taxi ride from the airport to the city center and the flat-rate taxi should be less than $10.

 Start your search for the lowest airfare to Chiang Mai on SkyScanner!